AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

 // @public (undocumented)
 export type PersistentCacheKeys = (typeof PersistentCacheKeys)[keyof typeof PersistentCacheKeys];

+// Warning: (ae-missing-release-tag) "PkceCodes" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type PkceCodes = {
     verifier: string;
     challenge: string;
 };

+// Warning: (ae-missing-release-tag) "pkceParamsMissing" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const pkceParamsMissing = "pkce_params_missing";